Picture Gallery

 Photo

-Sun’s cricket team, 1975.
-The team poses for a photo prior to its annual management match against Thomson Tycoons – this year, fought to an honourable draw.
+Sun's cricket team, 1975.
+The team poses for a photo prior to its annual management match against Thomson Tycoons - which, this year, will be fought to an honourable draw.
 Back, l-r: Ken Wicks, Don Coxon, Alan Nockles, Bob Lawrence, Denis Wells, Michael Knowles, Ray Tarbox, Bob Waller, George Sturrow as umpire, [?]; front: Graham Smith, Ivor Maldoom, Bert Nockles, and John Godfrey.
 (Supplied by Vernon Maldoom)

 Photo